Incomparable (Faith Evans album): Chart performance

-Incomparable debuted at number 27 on the US Top R&B/Hip-Hop Albums and number 17 on the US Independent Albums chart with first week sales of 3,920 copies.
+Incomparable debuted at No. 27 on the US Top R&B/Hip-Hop Albums and No. 17 on the US Independent Albums chart with first week sales of 3,920 copies.
 It marked Evans' lowest-selling album since 2005's A Faithful Christmas and became her first non-traditional studio album to miss both the top ten of the Top R&B/Hip-Hop Albums chart and the upper half of the US Billboard 200.